-Sarah, a Guernsey resident, is a Chartered Accountant and a director of several other listed investment funds, as well as an unlisted fund of hedge funds and the Guernsev subsidiary of a global bank.
+Sarah, a Guernsey resident, is a Chartered Accountant and a director of several other listed investment funds, as well as the Guernsey subsidiary of a global bank.
 She spent over six years with the Barclays Bank plc group from 1994 to 2001.

 During that time she was a treasury director and, from 1996 to 1998, was the Finance Director of Barclays Mercantile, where she was responsible for all aspects of financial control and operational risk management.
 Previously she ran her own consultancy business advising financial institutions on all aspects of securitisation.
 From 1982-88 she was with Kleinwort Benson, latterly as head of group finance.